 Checklist

-Website Audit Checklist for Small Business Sites
+Website Audit Checklist for Small Business Sites: 12 Checks

 Small business websites do not need a giant audit spreadsheet to improve.
 They need a short list of checks that protect trust, visibility, and conversions.
+Use this checklist when a site is not getting enough calls, form submissions, local visibility, or organic traffic.

 1. Check the homepage title, description, and main heading